What is the WLRA and our Mission?

 Community Safety Committee - works with law enforcement to monitor and

 mitigate emerging safety risks in the community such as break and enters, thefts, and

 Emergency Preparedness Committee - supports 10 Neighbourhood Emergency

-Preparedness zones and are developing response plans and communication networks for residents to rely on in the case of a major emergency or evacuation.
+Preparedness (CSRD - SEP) zones that are developing response plans and communication networks for residents to rely on in the case of a major emergency or evacuation.